 In the debate whether one should devote time to learn Go or chess, it seems that Go is clearly superior.
 The Go community actually gives reasons why Go is better (more flexible on these aspects, more disciplined on those aspects), while the chess community only discusses what is more fun (note that in both threads there are users who actually play both games).
 But if we watch some pro chess games and completely immerse into its rules and tactics, we can gradually realize the fun of it that Go don’t have, or we know of but don’t realize how impacting it is.
 In other words, when we explore the perspectives of the clearnesses in the [chess] perspective, our judgement will disappear.

 When there are two things that make us undecidable, or when we sense that our decisions contain prejudices, instead viewing them as clearnesses we should look into their dual perspectives and see the clearnesses inside that:

 Therefore after elaborating why one should choose this but not that, the decision maker should sit down and make a comparison table.
+(The official name is the decisional balance sheet.)
 This will force them to roll their sleeve to compare individual features, instead of making superfluously judgement.
 This can apply to any debate, be it paper books vs phones, preservation vs development, Western vs Eastern, or tree vs snake.